Ann Hutchinson Guest: Personal life and death

 Ann Hutchinson Guest was born on 3 November 1918, in New York City.
-She spent most of her childhood growing up in England.
-She returned to the United States when she turned 21.
+She spent most of her childhood growing up in England (Littlehampton, Sussex; and Spelmanten, Kent, before attending Dartington Hall in Totnes, Devon).
+For two years, she resided in Tunbridge Wells, Kent until the house was taken over by the army and her parents returned to London and she returned to the United States, age 21.
 In the 1940s, she had a brief marriage with Ricky Trent, a trumpeter she had met while performing in One Touch of Venus.
+She performed on Broadway from 1945 to 1951 and taught at the High School of Performing Arts, Philadelphia Dance Academy, and Juilliard School of Dance until moving to London to marry Ivor Guest where she created the Language of Dance Centre UK and taught at the Royal Academy of Dance.
 In 1962, she married dance historian Ivor Forbes Guest and they remained together until his death in 2018.
+She spent summers in her cottage on Goose Pond, in Lee, Massachusetts enjoying activities at Jacob's Pillow Dance Festival.

 Hutchinson Guest died on 9 April 2022 at her home in London, aged 103.